gsl-lite/gsl-lite/README.md

-array_view<>: Terminates construction from a nullptr and a non-zero size array_view<>: Terminates construction from two pointers in the wrong order array_view<>: Terminates construction from a null pointer and a non-zero size array_view<>: Allows default construction array_view<>: Allows construction from a nullptr and a zero size array_view<>: Allows construction from two pointers array_view<>: Allows construction from a non-null pointer and a size array_view<>: Allows construction from a any pointer and a zero size array_view<>: Allows construction from a C-array array_view<>: Allows construction from a std::array<>
+array_view<>: Terminates construction from a nullptr and a non-zero size array_view<>: Terminates construction from two pointers in the wrong order array_view<>: Terminates construction from a null pointer and a non-zero size array_view<>: Terminates construction from a C-array with size exceeding array length array_view<>: Allows default construction array_view<>: Allows construction from a nullptr and a zero size array_view<>: Allows construction from two pointers array_view<>: Allows construction from a non-null pointer and a size array_view<>: Allows construction from a any pointer and a zero size array_view<>: Allows construction from a C-array array_view<>: Allows construction from a C-array with size array_view<>: Allows construction from a std::array<>
 array_view<>: Allows construction from a container (std::vector<>) array_view<>: Allows construction from another view of the same type